 1. Compare your options

-There are many financial institutions that offer savings accounts.
 Before you open your account, make sure you’ve chosen the right bank for your needs.
-Look for some of these key features when making your choice:
+Key features when making your choice can include:

 - Low or no minimum balance requirement

 If you already have a checking account, it’s often easy to open a savings account at the same bank.
 Still, it’s worth comparing other options to make sure your bank is offering savings account features that are important to you, such as competitive rates.

 2. Gather required documents

 When you open any bank account, you’ll need to provide some information about yourself, as well as some documents.
-Make sure you — and any joint account owners — have the following information ready when you go to open the account in-person or online.
+Make sure you — and any joint account owners — have the following information ready when you open the account in person or online:

 - Identification, such as a driver’s license or passport